-Seniors with an outstanding balance (school or activity fees) will not be able to participate in commencement exercises.
-Additionally, seniors will not be able to pick up graduation tickets unless all fees are paid and are on track for graduation with credits and passing all required classes to graduate.
+Seniors with an outstanding balance (school or activity fees) may not be able to participate in prom or commencement exercises.
+Additionally, seniors will not be able to pick up graduation tickets unless all fees are paid, are on track for graduation with credits and passing all required classes to graduate.